 The safest method of viewing the eclipse is to make a pinhole camera projector, which will allow you to project an image of the eclipse onto a piece of card.
 You can read Nasa’s instructions on how to make your own version at home here.
 Aside from making a projector, the safest way to view the solar partial eclipse is to watch the event online.

 In the UK, the Summer Solstice occurs on Monday June 21st at 4.32 a.m.
 This time and date marks the point at which the Sun reaches its most northerly point in the sky – and this is when we have the longest period of daylight and the shortest period of night.

 Why does the summer solstice occur?

-About six months later, the Northern hemisphere has its winter solstice, while the Southern hemisphere has its summer solstice.
+While the Northern hemisphere is having its summer solstice, the Southern hemisphere has its winter solstice, where the daylight hours are at their shortest.
+Then, about six months later, the Northern hemisphere has its winter solstice, while the Southern hemisphere has its summer solstice.

 June’s planets: Venus, Mars, Jupiter and Saturn

 Venus will be visible in the West-Northwest portion of the sky after sunset.
 The planet will set about one and half hours after the Sun, and appears as a bright, unmistakable object dominating the sky – hence its nickname ‘the Evening Star’.
 On the evenings of Friday June 11th and Saturday June 12th, look for a crescent Moon as a guide, and Venus will be positioned nearby.